Workplace Violence Policy

 If an employee believes that domestic or other personal matters may result in violence extending into the workplace, they are encouraged to notify their supervisor and the Office of Safety and Security.
 Every effort will be made to protect the privacy and sensitivity of the information provided.

-- Each dean/director, vice-president, or assigned delegate is responsible within his/her area of responsibility for the implementation of this policy.
+- Each supervisor is responsible within his/her area of responsibility for the implementation of this policy.

-- Recommend policy modifications, new policies, training issues, or security concerns, as required.
+- All employees should recommend policy modifications, new policies, training issues, or security concerns, as required.